Field Station: Dinosaurs

 In 2018, the second location opened in Derby, Kansas (Wichita metro area).

+As of 2025, the New Jersey park officially closed for good at the end of the operating season on November 9th.
+Leaving the Kansas park the only park in operation.

 New Jersey park

 The first location opened on May 26, 2012, at Snake Hill in Secaucus, New Jersey.
 After four seasons, Field Station: Dinosaurs lost its lease on the property to make room for a new campus of the Hudson County Schools of Technology.
 The Secaucus park closed on September 7, 2015 with record crowds and began its search of a new home.
 Possible locations included Derby, Kansas and West Milford, New Jersey.
 In 2016, Field Station: Dinosaurs opened in its new location in Bergen County’s Overpeck County Park alongside Teaneck Creek.
 The lush greenery and natural environment provides a dramatic backdrop for the dinosaurs.

 In 2018, a new dinosaur was introduced into the New Jersey park.
 The Spinosaurus won the popular vote from park goers and was brought in to replace the Argentinosaurus which met a fiery demise the previous season.
 When first purchased by Field Station: Dinosaurs, the 90’ Argentinosaurus was the largest animatronic dinosaur ever made.

+The park has announced that the New Jersey location will close in November 2025, and that is seeking a buyer for the entire collection.